Houston Daycare Negligence Lawyers

 Accidents Involving Other Children

-If left unsupervised, children can cause injuries in a variety of ways, including hitting, biting, kicking, or inadvertent collisions.
+If left unsupervised, children can cause injuries in a variety of ways, including hitting, biting, or kicking.

 Injuries Involving Food